trustathsh/ifmapj/README.txt

 This package contains an *experimental* IF-MAP library for Java.
 It eases the development of IF-MAP clients. ifmapj supports IF-MAP 2.0 [1].

-Development was done by Fachhochschule Hannover (Hannover University of Applied Sciences and Arts) [2] within the ESUKOM research project [3].
+Development was done by Hochschule Hannover (Hannover University of Applied Sciences and Arts) [2] within the ESUKOM research project [3].

 Documentation